az-digital/az_quickstart/CONTRIBUTING.md

 With lando running and quickstart installed and the branch with the changes you want to run tests on checked out.

-In our `phpunit.xml.dist` configuration file we current specify these top level
-attributes:
-`<phpunit bootstrap="../../../core/tests/bootstrap.php" colors="true">`
-The path provided for the bootstrap script was based on what worked for ProboCI.
-Unfortunately, in order for someone to run our PHPUnit tests with lando or ddev, they need to modify that value to be `/app/web/core/tests/bootstrap.php`.

-Steps for modifying `phpunit.xml.dist` and running phpunit tests on the Quickstart installation profile.
+Steps for running phpunit tests on the
+Quickstart installation profile.
 ```
-lando ssh
+lando start
-cd /app/web/profiles/custom/az_quickstart
-sed -i 's/<phpunit bootstrap="..\/..\/..\/core\/tests\/bootstrap.php" colors="true">/<phpunit bootstrap="\/app\/web\/core\/tests\/bootstrap.php" colors="true">/' phpunit.xml.dist
-phpunit
+lando phpunit
 ```

 ### Local testing on DDev